 - First 100 words series

 - Touch Think Learn Books by Xavier Deneux

 Finding suitable toys for your toddler’s play area can get overwhelming.
 So many toys are on the market, and it’s almost overwhelming!
 Try to find age-appropriate and safe toys for toddlers.
 As your child grows, you will continue to add more toys and rotate toys out.

 6. Pick The Right Spot For The Play Area

 Lastly, finding the right area in a living room is important!

-I picked a spot in our living room that was next to a good amount of sunlight, the area is also accessible from the main living area which is perfect for me!
+I picked a spot in our living room beside a lot of sunlight.
+The area is also accessible from the main living area, which is perfect for me!
 I can do some light housework while she plays.

-This Post Was About How To Make Play Area In Living Room
+This Post Was About How To Make a Play Area In the Living Room

-This website participates in Amazon Services LLC Affiliate/ Associates Program.
-Which is an advertising program for sites to earn commissions and advertising fees for linking to Amazon.com and advertising.
+This website participates in Amazon Services LLC Affiliate/ Associates Program, an advertising program for sites to earn commissions and advertising fees for linking to Amazon.com and advertising.